 High-volume applications that require flexibility, reliability, and high performance can benefit from using Single-Board RIO hardware.
 Use cases include medical device control and monitoring, robotics and unmanned vehicle control, and more.

-You can evaluate the LabVIEW Real-Time and LabVIEW FPGA Modules with RIO hardware with the NI LabVIEW RIO Evaluation Kit.
+Evaluate the LabVIEW Real-Time and LabVIEW FPGA modules with reconfigurable I/O (RIO) hardware with the LabVIEW RIO Evaluation Kit.

-NI CompactDAQ is a rugged, modular data acquisition system that provides sensor and electrical measurements on the benchtop, in the field, and on the production line.
-The 8 or 4 slot controllers with a built-in real-time OS can connect to a host computer over Ethernet and operate stand-alone, also featuring nonvolatile storage.
+CompactDAQ is a rugged, modular DAQ system that provides sensor and electrical measurements on the benchtop, in the field, and on the production line.
+The 4- or 8-slot controllers with a built-in RTOS can connect to a host computer over Ethernet and operate stand-alone, and also feature nonvolatile storage.
 It varies from CompactRIO in that the I/O modules are not connected to an FPGA.

 You can assemble your own CompactDAQ system including controller, chassis, I/O modules, and software using the online CompactDAQ Advisor.

 Figure 7.
-NI CompactDAQ controllers offer a high-performance platform for embedded measurements and data logging.
+CompactDAQ controllers offer a high-performance platform for embedded measurements and data logging.

 Real-Time Vision (Smart Camera, Compact Vision System, and Embedded Vision System)

 NI offers a range of vision hardware for real-time applications, including the Smart Camera for all-in-one solutions; the Compact Vision System for processing data from multiple cameras; and the high-performance, fanless Embedded Vision System.

-NI Smart Cameras combine industrial, high-quality image sensors and real-time power processors that are programmable with the LabVIEW Real-Time Module.
-You can also purchase the NI Vision Development Module for quick access to hundreds of image processing and machine vision functions.
-Smart Cameras also feature two optoisolated digital inputs, two optoisolated digital outputs, one RS 232 serial port, and two gigabit Ethernet ports.
+NI Smart Cameras combine industrial, high-quality image sensors and real-time power processors that are programmable with LabVIEW Real-Time.
+You can also purchase the Vision Development Module for quick access to hundreds of image processing and machine vision functions.
+Smart Cameras also feature two optoisolated digital inputs, two optoisolated digital outputs, one RS232 serial port, and two Gigabit Ethernet ports.

 Figure 8.
-NI Smart Cameras feature an onboard real-time processor that can be programmed using the LabVIEW Real-Time Module.
+Smart Cameras feature an onboard real-time processor that can be programmed using LabVIEW Real-Time.